-Entergy has adopted and implemented a "Three Lines of Defense" model to facilitate a systematic approach to govern and oversee security risk management and control by defining first, second and third line roles, duties, and accountabilities.
-In this model, Entergy streamlines security into a single centralized governance program under Entergy's Chief Security Officer by unifying physical and cybersecurity risk management through the same risk lens to gain the enterprise's visibility of all security risks.
+Entergy has adopted and implemented a "Three Lines of Defense" model to provide a systematic approach to govern and oversee security risk management and control by defining 1st, 2nd, and 3rd line roles, duties, and accountabilities.
+In this model, Entergy streamlines security into a single centralized governance program under Entergy's Chief Security Officer (CSO) by unifying physical and cyber security risk management through the same risk lens to gain the enterprise's visibility of all security risks.

 The First Line of Defense: Operations and Business Units - Line management is responsible for identifying and managing risk directly (i.e., through the design and execution of controls to respond to risk).
 The first line consists of a corporate "hub" supporting operations and business unit "spokes" responsible for the management and execution of the security program and complying with the security policies.
 Business units such as Distribution, Transmission, Power Generation, Information Technology, and Information Security make up the first line.
 The Second Line of Defense: Management Assurance and Risk Management - Responsible for ongoing monitoring of the design and operation of controls in the first line of defense and providing advice and facilitating risk management activities.
 The CSO organization falls within the second line.
 It is responsible for setting policies, monitoring, and reporting the security program being executed by the first line, and providing some support activities that may not be entirely independent of the first line.
-The Chief Ethics and Compliance Officer reports to the Executive Vice President and General Counsel and works with the CSO to ensure that requirements of external security-related regulations are addressed and, where applicable, translated into business policies.
+The Chief Compliance Officer reports to the Executive VP & General Counsel, monitors the external security-related regulations, and works with the CSO to ensure these requirements are translated into business policies.

 The Third Line of Defense: Independent Assurance - Responsible for assuring senior management and the board over both the first- and second-line's efforts.
-This line includes internal audit, external audit, and regulatory constructs, such as the North American Electric Reliability Corporation Reliability Standards, Nuclear Regulatory Commission Cyber Rule, Sarbanes-Oxley, Payment Card Industry Data Security Standard, and Health Insurance Portability and Accountability Act.
+This line includes internal audit, external audit, and regulatory constructs, such as the North American Electric Reliability Corporation (NERC) Reliability Standards, Nuclear Regulatory Commission (NRC) Cyber Rule, Sarbanes-Oxley (SOX), Payment Card Industry Data Security Standard (PCI DSS), and Health Insurance Portability and Accountability Act (HIPAA).